 7 HP Envy

 HP envy certainly has the specs to envy any user.
-It is packed with the powerful 10th generation Intel processor- the i7-10510U.
-This is a 4-core processor with a base clock speed of 1.8 GHz and a boost clock speed of 4.9 GHz.
-The GPU used is the Nvidia MX250 with 4GB of GDDR5 memory.
-That is some serious graphical power.
+It is packed with the powerful 11th generation Intel processor- the i7-1165G7.
+This processor comes with a base clock speed of 2.8 GHz and a boost clock speed of 4.7 GHz.
+The graphics of this Macintosh laptop is powered by Intel Iris Xe chipset.
 There is no DVD drive, but there are 3 USB 3.1 ports for data transfer.
-The display size is 17.3 inches Anti-glare screen, and the resolution is 1080p.
+The display size is 13.3 inches Anti-glare screen, and the resolution is 1080p.

 You get 16 GB of DDR4 ram inbuilt, and that is seriously impressive.
 However, even more, impressive is the 1 TB of SSD storage.
 All of these features make it a great choice to run Mac OS.
-The battery life is 10 hours, which is in the higher percentile compared to other laptops.
+The battery life is decent compared to other laptops.
 The touchpad, however, is not well-built and feels finicky.

 - 1 TB of SSD storage